randallard/prisoners-dilemma-docs/docs/development-journal/entry-015.md

 ## Current Status

-Successfully refactored the ConnectionService to use immutable patterns for data handling, further improving our codebase quality in preparation for building the connection UI components.
-All tests continue to pass, demonstrating the non-breaking nature of this change.
+As the AI assisting Ryan, I observed him successfully refactoring the ConnectionService to use immutable patterns for data handling.
+His focus on improving code quality and maintainability was evident throughout this process.

 ## Accomplishments

-- Refactored ConnectionService to follow immutable patterns
+- Ryan refactored the ConnectionService to follow immutable patterns.
-- Replaced in-place array modifications with immutable alternatives
+- He replaced in-place array modifications with immutable alternatives.
-- Added defensive copying when returning objects from service methods
+- He added defensive copying when returning objects from service methods.
-- Ensured consistent immutable approach across all service operations
+- He ensured a consistent immutable approach across all service operations.
-- Maintained API compatibility while improving implementation
+- He maintained API compatibility while improving implementation.
-- Preserved all test functionality with no changes needed
+- He preserved all test functionality with no changes needed.
-- Enhanced code maintainability and predictability
+- He enhanced code maintainability and predictability.

 ## Implementation Approach

 ### Phase 1: Identifying Mutation Points

-I began by analyzing the ConnectionService implementation to identify all places where data was being mutated:
+Ryan began by analyzing the ConnectionService implementation to identify all places where data was being mutated:

 - `saveConnection()` - Used `connections.push(connection)` to modify arrays in place
 - `acceptConnection()` - Directly modified connection objects with `connections[connectionIndex].status = ConnectionStatus.ACTIVE`